euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 .. class:: abstract

-  High-Content Digital Microscopy open the way for new researches and medical diagnostics due to the enhancement on user comfort, data storage and throughput.
-A digital microscopy platform has for aim to capture an image of a cover slip, to store the information on a file server and a database, to visualise the image and to perform analysis.
-We will discuss how the Python ecosystem can provide such software platform efficiently.
+  High-Content Digital Microscopy open the way for new researches and medical diagnostics due to the enhancement on user comfort, data storage and analysis throughput.
+A digital microscopy platform has for aim to capture an image of a cover slip, to store information on a file server and a database, to visualise the image and to perform analysis.
+We will discuss how the Python ecosystem can provide such software framework efficiently.
+Moreover this paper will gives an illustration of the data chunking approach to manage the huge amount of data.

 .. class:: keywords

-  high-content microscopy, digital microscopy, high-throughput scanner, virtual slide, slide viewer, multi-processing, HDF5, ZeroMQ, OpenGL
+  high-content microscopy, digital microscopy, high-throughput scanner, virtual slide, slide viewer, multi-processing, HDF5, ZeroMQ, OpenGL, data chunking

 Introduction
 ------------

-Since early times optical microscopy play an important role in biology research and medical diagnostic.
-Nowadays digital microscopy is a natural evolution of the technology that provides many enhancements on user comfort, data storage and throughput.
-In comparison to binocular microscopy, monitor display improves considerably the comfort of the staff.
-Indeed binocular microscopes cause severe stress to eyes due to the low light intensity of the specimens.
-The second kind of enhancement is the benefit of the digitisation of the specimens to freeze and store the information for short to long term storage.
+Since early times optical microscopy plays an important role in biology research and medical diagnostic.
+Nowadays digital microscopy is a natural evolution of the technology that provides many enhancements on user comfort, data storage and analysis throughput.
+In comparison to binocular microscopy, a monitor display improves considerably the comfort of the user since the low light emission intensity of the specimens cause severe stress to eyes.
+The second kind of enhancement is the benefit of the digitisation of the specimen to freeze and store information for short to long term storage.
 Most of the specimens need to be stored at low temperature and in the dark for a maximal duration.
 In comparison digital storage is able to compress and duplicate easily the information, to protect the data integrity by checksum and data confidentiality by